1 person died, 10 injured after a boat ‘shattered the whole back’ of a ferry in Florida

 By Hanna Park and Holly Yan, CNN

-(CNN) — A ferry ushering families from a popular sand sculpting competition in Florida was struck by a recreational boat Sunday evening in an apparent hit-and-run, killing one ferry passenger and injuring several others, police and witnesses said.
+(CNN) — A ferry ushering families from a popular sand sculpting competition in Florida was struck by a recreational boat Sunday evening, killing one ferry passenger and injuring several others, police and witnesses said.

 The ferry was carrying people to and from the Sugar Sand Festival in Clearwater, CNN affiliate WFTS reported.